Koras0ff/ottoman-lexicon/README.md

 This repository contains a curated dataset of Ottoman Turkish words with IJMES-style transliterations.
 Currently it has only words with Arabic origin consisting of 75,189 words.

 The data sources are *Vankulu Lügâtı* (Türkiye Yazma Eserler Kurumu Başkanlığı, 2014) and *Kâmûsu'l-Muhît* written by Âsım Efendi (Türkiye Yazma Eserler Kurumu Başkanlığı, 2013).
 .
-The works http://ekitap.yek.gov.tr/urun/vankulu-lugati--takim-2-cilt-_587.aspx and http://ekitap.yek.gov.tr/urun/kamûsu’l-muhit-tercumesi--takim-6-cilt-_536.aspx?CatId=271 were structured as JSON files and TXT files which enables users to make direct searches
+The works were structured as JSON files and TXT files which enables users to make direct searches and use the data for their specific studies without an exhaustive preprocessing step.

 Compared to many Ottoman Turkish lexicons on the Internet that can be accessed freely, this lexicon utilizes IJMES Transliteration System for Ottoman Turkish.